-As aforesaid, as part of the Company's business strategy, the Company periodically examines entry into operating segments tangent to its income-producing real estate operations.
-The Company explored expanding its operations into the hospitality industry, and after a review process conducted thereby, on 9 February 2020, the Company completed the first step of its integrating into the hospitality industry through the acquisition of the Mount Zion Hotel in Jerusalem (in this section: the "Hotel").
+On 9 February 2020, the Company completed the first major step in its entry into the hospitality industry through the acquisition of the Mount Zion Hotel in Jerusalem (in this section: the "Hotel").

 From the acquisition closing date and up to 17 March 2020, the Company operated the Hotel through a wholly-owned management company.
 The Hotel's operation included ongoing management and operations, including the provision of accommodations, food and beverage, leisure services and other hospitality services.